5 min read

 Another study echoed the same message.
 The results showed that decaffeinated coffee can decrease hunger and increase the feeling of fullness.

-As for boosting metabolism, it has been shown that caffeine in coffee can cause a few effects on the metabolic rate.
+As for boosting metabolism, it has been shown that caffeine in coffee can have a few effects on the metabolic rate.

 A review of 6 studies discovered that caffeine supplementation significantly increases your body’s metabolism over a period of 24 hours.
 This effect, however, is often short-lived.